 Hair often grows back within 2 to 6 months after treatment has ended.
 Some patients may notice that their hair is different than it was prior to cancer treatment (curlier, straighter, different color).
 In time, it may go back to how it was before.
 If you received a very high dose of radiation, your hair may grow back thinner or not at all on the part of your body that received treatment.

 As your hair grows back after you complete your cancer treatments, continue to be gentle with it.
 Avoid too much brushing, curling, and blow drying.
 You may not want to wash your hair as frequently until it has fully returned.

-Talk with your cancer care team if you have any additional questions regarding hair loss.
+Talk with your cancer care team if you have any additional questions.